British Committee for Standards in Haematology Guideline on Cobalamin and Folate Disorders

 - Serum cobalamin level of greater than 148 pmol/L (200 ng/l) in the presence of a strong clinical suspicion of cobalamin deficiency should be evaluated further with MMA, tHcy or HoloTC and a trial of hydroxocobalamin given to ascertain any clinical improvement.

-Key Recommendations Pernicious Anaemia
+Key Recommendations for diagnosing Pernicious Anaemia

 - All patients with anaemia, neuropathy or glossitis, and suspected of having pernicious anaemia, should be tested for anti-intrinsic factor antibody regardless of cobalamin levels.

 - Patients found to have a low serum cobalamin level in the absence of anaemia, and who do not have food malabsorption or other causes of deficiency, should be tested for IFAB to clarify whether they have an early/latent presentation of pernicious anaemia.

 - Patients found to be positive for intrinsic factor antibodies should have lifelong therapy with cobalamin.

 - Patients negative for intrinsic factor antibody, with no other causes of deficiency, may still have pernicious anaemia as a result of poor sensitivity of the test and should be treated as anti-intrinsic factor antibody negative pernicious anaemia.
 Lifelong therapy should be continued in the presence of an objective clinical response.

 - Treatment of cobalamin deficiency is recommended in line with the British National Formulary:

 - Without neurological involvement: Initially 1 mg 3 times a week for 2 weeks, then 1 mg every 2–3 months.